nicholasjhenry/firsthand-playbook/Inspections.md

 The inspection includes:

 * Reviewing the efficiency of SQL queries (i.e. n+1 queries)
+* Review features using some sort of profiler (MiniProfiler or NewRelic)
 * Follows [[Testing Style Guide]]
 * Follows Coding Style Guide
 * Follows Documentation Style Guide